 Practice, practice, practice: As you’ve probably been told a million times before: practice makes perfect.
 Once you know what you will be up against, practice those tasks as much as possible.
-You can find free online psychometric tests or brush up on your interview techniques with our handy guide.
+You can find practice aptitude tests online* on our partner website, TestHQ.com – or you can brush up on your interview techniques with our handy guide.

 Stay calm: You may feel a bit nervous on your assessment day and that’s totally natural.
 While some nerves are absolutely fine (and to be expected) you don’t want them to overwhelm you.
 Figure out some calming techniques that work for you.
 We’ve already looked at how to calm interview nerves, or you can check out mental health charity Mind for some more great tools.

 Reread the job description: Identify the skills, interests and experiences that the employer is looking for so you can tailor your answers accordingly.